billk-FM/HEC-Commander/ChatGPT Examples/07_Gridded_Soil_Data_GIS_Assistant.md

 If using GeoPandas for spatial joining, the arguements are: geopandas.sjoin(left_df, right_df, how='inner', predicate='intersects', lsuffix='left', rsuffix='right', **kwargs), how: default ‘inner’, use intersection of keys from both dfs; retain only left_df geometry column; ‘left’: use keys from left_df, retain only left_df geometry column.

-Before using Pandas or GeoPandas columns for further processing (e.g. join or calculation), drop recoreds with NaN cells in that column, i.e., df.dropna(columns=['XXX']).
+Before using Pandas or GeoPandas columns for further processing (e.g. join or calculation), drop records with NaN cells in that column, i.e., df.dropna(columns=['XXX']).